PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ### References

--   **ISBN** - Text input - only numbers are accepted and X at the end.
-The International Standard Book Number (ISBN) is used to identify books and other publications.
+-   **ISBN**: Field, numbers, spaces, hyphen and X are accepted.
+The International Standard Book Number \(ISBN\) is used to identify books and other publications.

 -   **EAN-13 or JAN barcode** - Text input - only numbers are accepted.
 This type of product code is specific to Europe and Japan but is widely used internationally.
 It is a superset of the UPC code: all products marked with an EAN will be accepted in North America.
 The EAN is added at the end of the product URL in the front office.